The Wrestler: An Unrealized Potential; (at least from where I was sitting)

 The essence of art, be it film, literature, visual art, etc. is to “make us see”.
 If we are prevented from seeing, from identifying with, from knowing, no amount of clever motif will get us there, bring us in the locker room, so to speak, up on the platform with Hester, or knowing the historical figure in Christ.
 And to find a given motif symbolically powerful, we must appreciate its context – its surrounding story.

 A way in which this can happen, [and, to Aronofsky’s credit, does] is in the staple-gun wrestling match scene.
 By employing the use of flashback, (a film tool which disturbs the real-time sequencing of narration) – showing both the blood inside the ring, and then, outside it, afterward, in the locker room – the crucial distinction between the two audiences, objective and subjective is made.
 Yes, blood flows in both scenes, [and the graphic nature is equal in intensity in each] but the pain in the latter, we now realize, is far greater.
 Why?
 Because we’ve been allowed a glimpse into this person’s pain, the pain outside the spectacle with which we, as sympathetic human beings must identify.
-We never need to have been punctured with staples and razors and glass in order to realize that the pain Randy suffers is not to be found in the ring, but rather, outside of it, fumbling with his hearing aid, begging for more work hours behind the deli counter, searching for reparation with his daughter, shuffling his meds, reflecting upon his life, enduring his self.
+We never need to have been punctured with staples and razors and glass in order to realize that the pain Randy suffers is not to be found in the ring, but rather, outside of it, fumbling with his hearing aid, begging for more work hours, seeking reparation, reflecting upon his life, enduring his self.

 …its rough-edged camera work and editing, good direction (Stallone) and supporting role performances in Shire and Meredith.